Skip to main content

 Several assessment tools have been developed to assist professionals in identifying victims of trafficking.
 These tools require training and are available online at no cost.

 The Commercial Sexual Exploitation Identification Tool (CSE-IT) was developed by West Coast Children’s Clinic for social workers to screen at-risk youth who are 10 years of age and up for commercial sexual exploitation.
-The evidence-based and validated CSE-IT tool uses a weighted scoring system to evaluate observations made by the professional rather than answers given on a questionnaire to the youth.
-A 3-hour training in a classroom setting is required for child welfare workers prior to using the CSE-IT (WCCC, 2017a & 2017b).
+The evidence-based and validated CSE-IT tool, in use since 2015, uses a weighted scoring system to evaluate observations made by the professional rather than answers given on a questionnaire to the youth (WCCC, 2021).

 New York State’s Covenant House developed the Human Trafficking Interview and Assessment Measure (HTIAM-14) to assess youth for trafficking.
-It is similar to the other screening tools, with the child welfare professional scoring responses to quantify risk.
+It is similar to the other screening tools, with the child welfare professional scoring responses to quantify risk; it is brief to administer; and it does not require expertise in trafficking (TNOYS, 2023).

 Additional tools have been developed by individual states, and professionals should familiarize themselves with protocols within their own jurisdictions.